Generative Photography: Scene-Consistent Camera Control for Realistic Text-to-Image Synthesis: Proposed Methods

-Another challenge in generative photography is how to teach the model to understand the physical settings of a camera.
-To achieve this, we propose a contrastive camera learning approach, consisting of two primary components: contrastive data and contrastive camera encoder.
-On the data side, we build a contrastive dataset that provides image-text pairs of a fixed scene under varying values of specific camera settings.
-At the network level, we inject the differences between adjacent camera settings to help the network further understand the impact of the variations.
+Another challenge in generative photography is teaching the model to comprehend the physical settings of a camera.
+To address this, we introduce a differential camera intrinsics learning approach comprising two key components: differential data and a differential camera encoder.
+On the data side, we construct a differential dataset containing image-text pairs of a fixed scene captured under varying camera settings.
+At the network level, we incorporate the differences between adjacent camera settings to enhance the model's understanding of their effects.